rimian/rx8/README.md

 The easiest example I found so far: https://core-electronics.com.au/guides/raspberry-pi-kiosk-mode-setup/#V1Y5SSB using Wayland config.

 To get the display to be full screen, you need to boot the app in kiosk mode.
 I got this working with wayland.
-Add this to wayfire.ini
+Add this to .config/wayfire.ini

 ```
 [autostart]